 The main difference is the beneficiary will have income tax to pay at their marginal rate on any benefits paid out.
 However, there will be no further lifetime allowance test as they will have already been tested at age 75.

-If he had successfully applied for fixed protection 2016 when he stopped accruing, and retained it, his lifetime allowance protection for all his pensions would have been £1,250,000 and therefore in the scenario above where the lifetime allowance used up was £108,597.72 there will have been no lifetime allowance charge as it was under the protected lifetime allowance of £1,250,000.
+If he had successfully applied for fixed protection 2016 when he stopped accruing, and retained it, his lifetime allowance protection for all his pensions would have been £1,250,000.
+In the scenario above where the total value of his crystallised benefits was £1,181,790.33 there will have been no lifetime allowance charge as the value of his benefits was under the protected lifetime allowance of £1,250,000.

 At age 75 a final test is done against the lifetime allowance.
 What’s tested at age 75 is: